schul1012/Black-Screen/README.md

 <h1>Black Screen</h1>

 <h2>Description</h2>
-A ticket-solving practice of a black screen issue in an simulated environment, IT Specialist Simulator.
+A ticket-solving practice of a black screen issue in a simulated environment, IT Specialist Simulator.
 <br />

 <h2>Environments Used</h2>